Introduction

 command does not execute constellation.
 If you want to actually

-execute the constellation and display its result, use the print
+execute the constellation and display its result, use the show-exec

 command: